ann760/media-store/README.md

 ## GitHub Repo URL
 https://github.com/gtankha/media-store

-## Contributing
-  Please feel free to contribute.
-However, please send a note to the email address below informing us of the contribution

 ## Tests
   Validation is perfomed to ensure that data is not empty.
 Additionally, only authenticated users can access functions such as shopping cart and payments